9 Critical Skills to Enhance Your Audit Career Path

 “Internal auditors need to possess excellent communication skills in order to succeed and advance in the changing, complex international global marketplace,” writes Dr. Gene Smith, an accounting professor at Eastern New Mexico University, in an article published in Managerial Auditing Journal.
 “Auditors utilize communication skills in almost every situation they encounter.”

 And that's just verbal communication.
-The importance of nonverbal communication, teamwork improvement techniques, and presentation skills are vital.
+The importance of nonverbal communication, teamwork improvement techniques, and presentation skills are vital for effective audit reporting to the board of directors or key stakeholders.
 In fact, one survey found a correlation between presentation skills and success at work.

 7. Executive presence